 The Emergency Planning and Community Right-To-Know Act (EPCRA), also referred to as Superfund Amendments and Reauthorization Act (SARA) Title III, requires reporting of emergency planning information, hazardous chemical inventories, and environmental releases to federal, state, and local authorities.
-The ongoing requirements of EPCRA are contained in Sections 302, 303, 304, 311, 312, and 313 of SARA Title III and are given in the notes to Table 2.9.
+The ongoing requirements of EPCRA are contained in Sections 302, 303, 304, 311, 312, and 313 of SARA Title III and are given in the notes to Table 2.11.

-The ORR had no releases subject to Section 304 notification requirements during 1997.
+The ORR had no releases subject to Section 304 notification requirements during 1998.
 The Section 311 lists are updated frequently and are provided to the appropriate officials.
-The Section 312 inventories for 1997 identified hazardous chemicals, documented their locations, and summarized the hazards associated with them.
-Of these Section 312 chemicals, 55 were located at the Y-12 Plant, 26 at ORNL, and 19 at the ETTP.
+The Section 312 inventories for 1998 identified hazardous chemicals, documented their locations, and summarized the hazards associated with them.
+Of these Section 312 chemicals, 73 were located at the Y-12 Plant, 27 at ORNL, and 19 at the ETTP.

 The annual Toxic Release Inventory (TRI) report is a requirement of Section 313.
-The report is due to the EPA and TDEC by July 1 of each year for the previous calendar year and addresses releases of toxic chemicals into the environment, waste management activities, and pollution prevention activities associated with those chemicals.
-Chemicals that exceed the reporting threshold, based on quantities used, processed, or manufactured, are identified and included in the report.
-The TRI report covering CY 1997 has been submitted for the ORR and reports eight of the
+The report is due to the EPA and TDEC by July 1 of each year for the previous calendar year and addresses releases of regulated chemicals into the environment, waste management activities, and pollution prevention activities associated with those chemicals.
+Chemicals that exceed the reporting threshold, based on quantities processed, manufactured, or otherwise used are identified and included in the report.
+The TRI report covering CY 1998 has been submitted for the ORR for eight chemicals given in Table 2.12.
+Only those chemicals that exceed the reporting threshold must be reported.